Joshua-rose/blogContent/blog/tips/useing-github-for-job-search.md

 ---

 ![Issues](./GHIssues.png)

+<sub>Updated 2020-07-24</sub>

-Every person who is searching for a job must track their progress in some way.
-I have heard of this done through spreadsheets, notepads, custom apps, etc. I tried to track them through a few different ways but each way had its issues.
-On a whim, I decided to try using GitHub for this round of searching for a new job.
-Along the way, I found a few hidden benefits.
+Ok, so now you must search for a job.
+I have been there.
+I have tried to track my applications and related material through email, spreadsheets, etc. I have never successfully followed up on jobs consistently until my last job search.
+On a whim, I decided to try using GitHub for this round.
+Surprisingly it worked well, better than I expected.
+Then I found one of my favorite bots.

-## Huge benefit - follow up tracking 🤖

-I will get to the other benefits later in this post, I just wanted to hit the big one near the beginning.
-GitHub offers the `Stale-bot` for free for any repository.
-Stale bot adds a label to an issue if it has not been updated after a period.
-If the issue is still not updated after that Stale bot eventually closes the issue.
-This is perfect for a follow-up reminder.
-I used the following stalebot.yml to get a reminder every 7 days for each position.
+## Stale-bot

+Set me to introduce (or re-introduce) you to Stale-bot.
+Stale is a free bot on Github.
+Its traditional purpose is to mark issues as stale (as the name suggests) after a predetermined amount of time.
+I decided to use its functionality in a slightly different way.
+I am using the bot as a reminder generating bot to remind me to follow up on the jobs I have applied.
+Below is the configuration I used to get a reminder every seven days to follow up.

 ```yaml
 # Number of days of inactivity before an issue becomes stale